bharrisaplus/pcs/README.md

 ### Help display
 ```
 $ python card_shuffle.py -h
-usage: card_shuffle.py [-h] [-w] [-g] [-n]
+usage: card_shuffle.py [-h] [-w] [-g] [-n] [-c] [-a]

 Producing a pseudo-randomized list of playing cards.

 options:
   -h, --help       show this help message and exit
   -w, --write      Flag to set for writing output to a text file
   -g, --gui        Flag to set for displaying output using tkinter
   -n, --ndo        Flag to set for displaying demo using tkinter.
 Other options are ignored when set.
+  -c, --cut        Flag to set for cutting the deck after the shuffle at a consecutive pair if found.
+  -a, --arbitrary  Flag to set for cutting the deck after the shuffle at a random spot.
 ```